nathangathright/alfred-steno/readme.md

-# Podcast Search for Steno.fm
+# Steno.fm Search for Alfred

 Search for podcasts on Steno.fm from Alfred